allisonvaldez/NthFibonacci/README.md

-# Coding Practice: Non-Constructable Change
+# Coding Practice: Nth Fibonacci
 This project is meant for me to practice coding interview questions with Python.
 I am presented with the following task: write a function that takes in an integer (n) and returns the nth Fibonacci number.

 ## Running The Project